Maxwell013/Logger/README.md

 This library is part of a long term project that aims to build a small game engine and break it down into various smaller projects.
 This is the first library and may be revisited when additional features are needed.

-## Version 1.1.1 - Safe timestamps
+## Version 1.1.1 - Namespace convention
 - Major: Full release
 - Minor: Refactor and Cleanup
-- Patch: Safe timestamps
+- Patch: Namespace convention

 ## Features
 - Single file header only implementation